ALTHEA TALBOT-HOWARD

 Musicological analysis divides the folia into two distinct phases: pre-Lully's set of variations published in 1672 (early); and post-Lully (later).
 The later folia - to which Marin Marais' piece belongs - was characterized by a standard, 16-bar chord progression with a fairly-standardized melody.
 After the initial statement of the theme, the composer would write 24 or 32 couplets (divisions/variations) over the chord progression.
 It is thought that at least 150 composers wrote pieces relating to la folia!
 The most famous mid-Baroque versions of these were composed by Corelli, Marais - and, later, Vivaldi.
 The theme would frequently be repeated at the end of the piece, bookending the set of divisions.

 In order to avoid pastiche, I have not adopted the traditional approach to the folia couplet: neither have I retained the standardised chord progression of the later folia.
-If you would like to find out exactly what I have done, THE CONSORTIUM AWAITS YOU!
+If you would like to find out exactly what I have done, the piece becomes available for general purchase in November 2024.

 The most famous set of folia variations for woodwind is Les Folies d'Espagne (1701) by Marin Marais (1656-1728).
 Although the piece was modelled on the bass viol (see photo, top), Marais intentionally produced multi-instrumental scores, and even mentioned the oboe as being one of the instruments that could play the piece.